-Canoe vs Kayak: Which One Should I Choose?
+Canoe vs Kayak: Which One Is Better?

-If you’re trying to choose between the two, whether you opt for a kayak or a canoe is really up to your personal preference.
+Whether you opt for a kayak or a canoe is really up to your personal preference.
 Each one has its own benefits, depending on what you’re planning to use it for.

-Canoes are great for loading them up with lots of gear and heading out exploring or camping.
+Canoe enthusiasts love the fact that they are great for loading them up with lots of gear and heading out exploring or camping.
 You can carry more people, kids and dogs in your canoe than you can with most kayaks.

 You also don’t need to learn as many technical skills to paddle a canoe as you would to paddle a kayak.
 Once you’ve got the hang of paddling a canoe, you’re pretty much set.